Governance

 In December 1991, the Northern Province also decided to integrate SODIL into the SMSP shareholding structure.
 This was undoubtedly a political choice, but it was also a way of integrating the Loyalty Islands Province, which does not own a mine.

-The governance of SMSP is therefore the result of the controlled interaction between the SMSP Board of Directors, the SOFINOR Board of Directors and the Executive of the Northern Province.
+The governance of SMSP is therefore the result of the controlled interaction between the SMSP Board of Directors and the SOFINOR Board of Directors.